Haikyu!!: Anime

-An anime television series produced by Production I.G aired from April 6 to September 21, 2014 on MBS, other JNN stations, and with English subtitles on Crunchyroll.
-From episodes 1-13, the opening theme song is "Imagination" by Spyair, while the ending theme song is "Tenchi Gaeshi" by Nico Touches the Walls.
+An anime television series produced by Production I.G aired from April 6 to September 21, 2014, on MBS, other JNN stations, and with English subtitles on Crunchyroll.
+From episodes 1–13, the opening theme song is "Imagination" by Spyair, while the ending theme song is "Tenchi Gaeshi" by Nico Touches the Walls.
 For episodes 14 through 25, the opening is "Ah Yeah" by Sukima Switch, and the ending is "LEO" by Tacica.
 "Ah Yeah" is also used as the ending for episode 14, which has no opening.
 The anime has been licensed for digital and home video release by Sentai Filmworks.

 A second season aired from October 4, 2015, to March 27, 2016.
 For episodes 1 through 13, the opening theme song is "I'm a Believer" by Spyair, while the ending theme song is "Climber" by Galileo Galilei.
-For episodes 14 through 25, the opening theme song is "FLY HIGH" by Burnout Syndromes, while the ending theme song is "Hatsunetsu" (発熱 - はつねつ) by Tacica.
+For episodes 14 through 25, the opening theme song is "FLY HIGH" by Burnout Syndromes, while the ending theme song is "Hatsunetsu" (発熱 – はつねつ) by Tacica.

 A third season, titled Haikyū!!
 Karasuno High School vs Shiratorizawa Academy (ハイキュー!! 烏野高校 VS 白鳥沢学園高校, Haikyū!!
 Karasuno Kōkō VS Shiratorizawa Gakuen Kōkō), aired from October 8 to December 10, 2016.
 The opening theme song is "Hikariare" by Burnout Syndromes, while the ending theme song is "Mashi Mashi" by Nico Touches the Walls.
 Sentai Filmworks has also licensed the third season.

 A fourth season, titled Haikyū!!
 To The Top (ハイキュー!!
 TO THE TOP), was announced at the Jump Festa '19 event, with a "kickoff event" for the new series being held on September 22, 2019.
-The fourth season premiered on January 11, 2020 on the Super Animeism block.
+The fourth season premiered on January 11, 2020, on the Super Animeism block.
 The opening theme is "Phoenix" by Burnout Syndromes and the ending theme is "Kessen Spirit" by CHiCO with HoneyWorks.
-It ran for 25 episodes, with the first cour running weekly from January 11, 2020 to April 4, 2020; the second cour was supposed to air in July 2020 but was delayed due to the COVID-19 pandemic.
-The second cour aired from October 3 to December 19, 2020.
+It ran for 25 episodes, with the first cour running weekly from January 11, 2020, to April 4, 2020; the second cour was supposed to air in July 2020 but was delayed due to the COVID-19 pandemic.
+The second cour aired from October 3 to December 19, 2020, on the Animeism block.
 The opening theme is "Toppakō" by Super Beaver and the ending theme is "One Day" by Spyair.
 Crunchyroll simulcasted the fourth season.